winstonjs/winston/UPGRADING.md

 - `.unhandleExceptions()` will no longer modify transports state, merely just add / remove the `process.on('uncaughtException')` handler.
   - call close on any explicit `exceptionHandlers`
   - set handleExceptions = false on all transports
+- Logger.prototype.stream
+  - options.transport is removed.
+Use the transport instance on the logger directly.
+- Logger.prototype.query
+  - options.transport is removed.
+Use the transport instance on the logger directly.

 - winston.exceptions has been removed.
 Use:
 ```